BuilderIO/builder/packages/react/README.md

 The builder content is simply json that you pass to a `<BuilderComponent />` to render.
 [Learn more about it here](https://www.builder.io/c/docs/how-builder-works-technical)

+You can view all of the options for `builder.get` for fetching content [in our full reference here](../core/docs/interfaces/GetContentOptions.md)

 For example, with Next.js, to render Builder as your homepage:

 ```tsx